fkmclane/SpaceInvaders/README.md

 Building
 --------
-Run `make dist` from the root of the project and run the generated JAR file.
-Note, this project requires JDK 7 for sound.
+To build a jar using ant, run `ant dist` from the command line.
+If ant is unavailable, this project can be imported into Eclipse and built from there.